 Montpelier is more than just the home of one of America’s Founding Fathers.
 It’s a place where we can learn how our Constitution affects our everyday lives.
-It’s an ongoing archaeological dig that tells us more about 18th century life.
+An ongoing archaeological dig that tells us more about 18th century life.
 It’s a destination for anyone who wants to know more about how the thinking of James Madison changed the world.

 Montpelier is a memorial to James Madison and the Enslaved Community, a museum of American history, and a center for constitutional education.
 Via interpretation, research, and civic education, Montpelier engages the public with the enduring legacy of Madison’s most powerful idea: government by the people.